tjbryanttnt-source/consulting-site/index.md

 title: Expert consulting that delivers measurable results
 permalink: /
 hero:
-  heading: "Turn complexity into clarity."
+  heading: "Turn CRM complexity into clarity."
-  subheading: "Strategy, operations, and product consulting to accelerate growth."
+  subheading: "CRM Strategy, operations, and platform consulting to complement your Marketers and Data Teams to accelerate company growth."
   primary_cta:
     label: "Our Services"
     url: "/services/"